Cycling Time Trials is the National Governing Body for time trials in England, Scotland and Wales.

 As the years have passed, various changes have been made.
 Time Triallists no longer have to meet in secret, wearing what was called "inconspicuous clothing".
 Pre-event publicity, has been allowed for as long as most people can remember, and prize winners are allowed to receive cash prizes.

-The idea of individuals riding "against the clock" and ignoring any other rider who they catch or who catches them still holds true for the majority of events today but there are also events which are for teams of 2, 3 or 4 riders who ride together known as Team Time Trials - shortened to 2up/3up/4up TTTs.
+The idea of individuals riding "against the clock" and ignoring any other rider who they catch or who catches them still holds true for the majority of events today but there are also events which are for teams of two, three or four riders who ride together known as Team Time Trials - shortened to 2up/3up/4up TTTs.

 Events held on flattish main roads and following a more-or-less "out and home" pattern are still in the majority but with the increasing level of traffic there has been a tendency for more events of a so called "sporting" nature to take place.
 These are often on hillier roads and usually follow circuit type courses so that the route can be followed by using only left turns.
 This means, the problems associated with the long "spear-point" intersections of dual carriageway roads can be avoided.